Allocation Assist

 Medical Professional Licensing

-The first step, if you have not done so already, is to obtain your DHA (Dubai Health Authority) licence to work as a medical professional in Dubai.
-This takes on average 4 to 6 months, or longer in some cases.
+The first step, if you have not done so already, is to obtain your DHA (Dubai Health Authority) license to work as a medical professional in Dubai.
+This takes, on average, 4 to 6 months, or longer in some cases.
 Therefore, serious candidates are encouraged to apply before securing an employment offer.
 More information can be found on the DHA website and in this DHA e-booklet.

 As the licensing process is complex and exacting, Allocation Assist have an in-house dedicated and experienced licensing team.
-They can guide you on the precise documentation required, submit and monitor your application, for a smooth and efficient licensing process.
+They can guide you on the precise documentation required, submit it, and monitor your application for a smooth and efficient licensing process.

-DHA registration is valid for one year, however it is easy and straightforward to renew.
-The dataflow report, the longest part of the licensing process, can be used for other UAE emirates or Gulf countries, and the verifications will never expire.
+DHA registration is valid for one year; however, it is easy and straightforward to renew.
+The dataflow report, the longest part of the licensing process, can serve other UAE emirates or Gulf countries, and the verifications will never expire.

-Once you have a signed employment contract, the next step is to obtain your residency status.
-You can only apply for your residency visa once you are in the country.
-Therefore, if you are relocating to the UAE, your new employer will obtain an Employment Entry Visa for you.
-This allows the holder to remain in the UAE for 30 days but is extendable twice, while your residency visa is being processed.
+Once you have a signed employment contract, the next step is to obtain your Dubai residency status.
+You can only apply for your residence visa once you are in the country.
+Therefore, if you are relocating to the UAE, your new employer will obtain an Employment Entry permit Visa for you.
+This allows the holder to enter and stay in the UAE for 30 days, with the option to extend it twice while processing their residence visa for Dubai.

-Residency status allows you to work in the UAE, open a local bank account, apply for a driving licence and buy a car, obtain a tenancy agreement or purchase a property, sponsor residency for your spouse or dependents and register your children in government or private schools.
+Residency status allows you to work in the UAE, open a local bank account, apply for a driving license and buy a car, obtain a tenancy agreement or purchase a property, sponsor residency for your spouse or dependents, and register your children in government or private schools.

-Most people stay in a hotel or serviced apartment until obtaining their residency visa.
+Most people stay in a hotel or serviced apartment until they obtain their residency visa.
 The process usually takes 1 or 2 months.

 • Copy of passport (which is valid for at least six months)